shopware5/devdocs/source/blog/_posts/2016-09-05-psh-managing-build-complexity.md

 #### Bash only, why not?

 So why even use `PSH`?
 And I get the point.
-[As was pointed out to me] (https://github.com/shopware/devdocs/pull/353#issuecomment-244027980) bash already brings some of capabilities that PSH emulates.
+[As was pointed out to me](https://github.com/shopware/devdocs/pull/353#issuecomment-244027980) bash already brings some capabilities that PSH emulates.
 So let's discuss this a little bit here.

 **`set -e` - Put it at the top of your script and execution fails if a statement fails.**